 So, is a free tool right for your business?
 If you're just starting out, it can be a perfect fit.
 It helps you build good habits around inventory control without adding to your startup costs.
 However, if your business is growing quickly, has a complex supply chain, or needs detailed, SKU-level financial reporting, you’ll likely outgrow a free plan sooner than you think.
 It’s important to consider not just where your business is today, but where you plan for it to be in the near future.

-Key features to look for in a free inventory tool
+Your checklist for choosing a free inventory tool

 Not all free tools are built the same.
 While you might not get every advanced feature, a good free inventory management tool should still cover the essentials to help you run your business smoothly.
 As you compare options, look for a platform that can handle the fundamentals without creating more work for you.
 The goal is to find a system that automates the tedious parts of inventory tracking so you can focus on bigger things, like product development and sales.